KabukiStarship/KabukiPressCookbook/02-f2-foundational-framework.md

 ## [2.10] Usage of Precompiled header

 The use of precompiled headers dramatically speeds up the compilation of C++ software.
-F2 Compliant software have a precompiled header that contains the SEAM_MAJOR, SEAM_MINOR, and SEAM_PAGE macros.
+F2 Compliant software have a precompiled header that contains the SEAM_MAJOR, SEAM_MINOR, and SEAM_LAYER macros.

 ## [2.11] Usage of Asserts